-^{42.} The term "embodied cognition" has been used in various ways.
-For simplicity, we focus on some of the definitional aspects that most researchers in the field agree on.
-See highly sophisticated yet artificial cognitive skills, such as playing chess or solving problems of formal logic, is misguided.
+The embodied cognition approach proposes that the main purpose of the brain and the mind is to facilitate action in a complex environment.
+[FN42] Thus, trying to understand the human mind by studying 135 highly sophisticated yet artificial cognitive skills, such as playing chess or solving problems of formal logic, is misguided.
 Because the goal of any mental process is to guide specific actions in a specific context, thought processes do not lead to a mirror image of the world, but rather to a partial snapshot of only the relevant information for a given action goal in a given context.
-A curious illustration of this can be seen in the phenomenon of "change blindness", where people overlook blatantly bizarre aspects of a scene (such as a woman walking around in a gorilla outfit) when these aspects are unrelated to a current action goal, such as monitoring a group of basketball players.43
+A curious illustration of this can be seen in the phenomenon of "change blindness", where people overlook blatantly bizarre aspects of a scene (such as a woman walking around in a gorilla outfit) when these aspects are unrelated to a current action goal, such as monitoring a group of basketball players.
+[FN43]

 Importantly, context or situational factors do not simply modify what action, and thus, what cognitive process is appropriate, but rather they define the action.
 Consider the example of the frog's visual system.
-Frogs have several neurologically separate visual pathways, such as one pathway to detect prey, another to monitor predators, and yet another to control visually guided locomotion.44 Thus, frogs do not have a general-purpose visual system that responds differently depending on what input it receives; instead, the input (for example, prey versus predator), and the corresponding action associated with the input (catching a fly versus escaping from a hawk) selects the process of visual perception.
-Thus the goal of vision is not to see, but to control movements as a response to stimuli in the environment.45 This idea has led to research studying the interactions of vision and action, thus rejecting the notion that vision, and other seemingly basic perceptual processes, are independent of higher-level cognitive processes.46
+Frogs have several neurologically separate visual pathways, such as one pathway to detect prey, another to monitor predators, and yet another to control visually guided locomotion.
+[FN44] Thus, frogs do not have a general-purpose visual system that responds differently depending on what input it receives; instead, the input (for example, prey versus predator), and the corresponding action associated with the input (catching a fly versus escaping from a hawk) selects the process of visual perception.
+Thus the goal of vision is not to see, but to control movements as a response to stimuli in the environment.
+[FN45] This idea has led to research studying the interactions of vision and action, thus rejecting the notion that vision, and other seemingly basic perceptual processes, are independent of higher-level cognitive processes.
+[FN46]